csdoracle/SecurityCloudDay/workshops/security-cloud-day/services/sma/README.md

 ### Connecting to the Linux Host to Upload Test Data

-On the shared Linux Server, you will find the sample data and upload scripts for the lab under /u02/stage.
-The host IP address and credentials will be provided by the instructor before the lab.
+On your linux host, copy the sample data and upload scripts for the lab under /u01/stage.

-1. Obtain the Linux server IP address and password from the instructor
-1. Using your preferred SSH utility from your laptop, login with OS username "cdsma"
+- Create the directory `/u01/stage` on your linux host
+- Copy the [zip](resources/sma-sample.zip) file to `/u01/stage`
+- Unzip the file

 ### Adding User Context to OMC

 In addition to log data, sample user context data will be added to OMC as well to provide a richer experience by mapping users identified in security logs to detailed corporate directory sourced from the company’s Identity Service.
 In real production setting, this data will come from an Identity Service such as IDCS and by means of integration.

-1. In your SSH session, navigate to /u02/stage
+1. In your linux host session, navigate to /u01/stage
 1. From [My Cloud Services Dashboard](https://myservices.us2.oraclecloud.com/mycloud/cloudportal/dashboard), toggle "Identity Domain" selector to your "Traditional" domain, then click on `Management Cloud` as shown below

 	![](images/300/300-017a.png)